uaytek/SparkIBM/README.md

 - Pandas

 ## Project Overview
 Sparkify data consist of users interaction with music stream data.
 There are two user service levels, paid and free.
 Users can also upgrade and downgrade their service.
-Events such as playing a song,  like or diskike a song, are all recorded.
+Also, events such as playing a song, like or diskike a song, are all recorded.

 The goal of this project is then to analyse users interaction data and predict which group of users are expected to churn - either downgrading from premium to free or cancel thier subscriptions altogether.